pierrejacob/dempsterpolytope/README.md

 # run Gibbs sampler
 gibbs_results <- gibbs_sampler(niterations, counts)

-# obtain a K x K matrix representing a convex polytope in the simplex
+# obtain a K x K matrix representing a convex polytope in the simplex by
-# by taking the terminal iteration of the Gibbs chain
+# taking the terminal iteration of the Gibbs chain
-eta <- gibbs_results$etas_chain[niterations,,]
+eta <- gibbs_results$etas[niterations, , ]
 # convert polytope to H-representation and V-representation
 eta_converted <- etas2cvxpolytope(eta)
-# H-representation, or "half-plane" representation
+# H-representation, or 'half-plane' representation means the set is
-# means the set is represented as points x such that 'constr' times x <= 'rhs'
+# represented as points x such that 'constr' times x <= 'rhs'
 eta_converted$constr
 #> $constr
 #>            [,1]      [,2]